 In summary

-A well-built governance and workflow blueprint leaves you with something you own and can use, not a dependency on whoever built it.
+A well-built governance and workflow blueprint leaves you with something you own and can maintain yourself, long after whoever built it has gone.

 If your business has AI in daily use and no governance structure in place, this is a solvable problem.
 The AI Policy and Governance Pack is what helps you build the blueprint described in this article.
 Get in touch if you want to talk through what makes sense for your situation first.